 The Malaysian Agriculture and Plantation Greenhouse Gas Equilibrium Model (MAPGEM) predicts the economic impact of renewable energy on the Malaysian agriculture and plantation sectors.
 MAPGEM forecasts land use, resources, prices, production, domestic consumption, imports, exports, and greenhouse gases between 2020 and 2065.
 MAPGEM includes banana, cocoa, coconut, durian, forest, kenaf, mango, oil palm, papaya, pepper, pineapple, rambutan, rice, rubber, and agricultural wastes.
 MAPGEM allows the study of biodiesel, bioelectricity, butanol, and ethanol and their penetration into the fossil-fuel markets.
 A user can also study government policies such as a carbon tax, subsidies, and minimum biofuel mandates.

-Although the author has applied for a copyright from the Copyright Office of the U.S. Library of Congress, users can use the code that comprises MAPGEM for free for educational purposes.
+Although the author has applied for a copyright from the Copyright Office of the U.S. Library of Congress, users can use the code that comprises MAPGEM for free for educational and resource purposes.
 If you plan to use the code for commerical or for profit purposes, please contact the author for licensing information.